Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Construction of Fano varieties with and

 \centerline{ \xymatrix{ X\ar[d]_f \ar[r]^{\pi} &V \ar[d]^r & \\ Y \ar[r]_g & Z\\ } }

-Assume that $X$ is a smooth Fano variety and that the discriminants of $g$ and $r$ do not have common components.
+Assume that $X$ is a $\mathbb{Q}$-factorial klt Fano variety and that the discriminants of $g$ and $r$ do not have common components.
 Then the relative Picard number of $f$ is $1$. \end{lemma}

 \begin{proof} Assume the opposite.
 Then by Lemma \ref{lem-relative-Pic}, there is a prime divisor $D$ in $Y$ such that $f^*D$ is reducible.
 Let $R=f^{-1}(D)$ and let $R_1, R_2$ be two different components of $R$.
 Let $\alpha$ be a general point in $D$.
 Let $E= g(D)$ and let $\beta = g(\alpha)\in E$.
 Then $E$ is irreducible.
-Since $g$ is equidimensional, the codimension of $E$ is at most $1$.
-Since $X= Y\times_Z V$, the fiber $C'$ of $r$ over $\beta$ is isomorphic fiber $C$ of $f$ over $\alpha$.
+Since $g$ is equidimensional, either $E$ is a divisor or $E=Z$.
+Since $X= Y\times_Z V$, the fiber $C'$ of $r$ over $\beta$ is isomorphic to the fiber $C$ of $f$ over $\alpha$.
 Thus $C'$ is reducible for $C$ is reducible.
 Since $\beta$ is a general point in $E$, we obtain that $E$ is a divisor and is contained in the discriminant of $r$.

 Let $R'=r^{-1}(E)$.
 Then, by Lemma \ref{lem-relative-Pic}, it is irreducible since $r$ is a Mori fibration.
 We have the following commutative diagram

 \centerline{ \xymatrix{ R\ar[d]_{f|_R} \ar[r]^{\pi|_R} &R' \ar[d]^{r|_{R'}} & \\ D \ar[r]_{g|_D} & E\\ } }